Pressure Machine

 Pressure Machine is the seventh studio album by American rock band the Killers.
 It was released on August 13, 2021.
-The album features the return of guitarist Dave Keuning to the studio with the band, after his absence on the previous album Imploding the Mirage, while bassist Mark Stoermer was absent due to difficulties caused by the COVID-19 pandemic during recording.
+The album features the return of guitarist Dave Keuning to the studio with the band, after his absence on the previous album, Imploding the Mirage, while bassist Mark Stoermer was absent due to difficulties caused by the COVID-19 pandemic during recording.
 Jonathan Rado and Shawn Everett returned to produce the album.

 Pressure Machine is a concept album based on lead singer Brandon Flowers' childhood in Nephi, Utah.
 The album features a guest collaboration from singer Phoebe Bridgers on the track "Runaway Horses".
 Heavily influenced by Bruce Springsteen, lyrical influences also include The Pastures of Heaven by John Steinbeck and Winesburg, Ohio by Sherwood Anderson.

-Pressure Machine was a major critical success and charted well in a number of territories.
+Pressure Machine has received generally positive reviews from critics and charted moderately well in a number of territories.
 It reached number nine on the US Billboard 200 and topped both the Top Rock Albums and Top Folk Albums charts, becoming the band's first album to chart on the latter.
-The album also became the Killers' seventh consecutive number one album on the UK Albums Chart.
+The album also became the Killers' seventh consecutive number-one album on the UK Albums Chart.
 No singles were released from the album, although music videos were produced for "Quiet Town" and "Runaway Horses" as well as "The Getting By II" from the deluxe edition.

 Background

-Pressure Machine originated during the early months of the COVID-19 pandemic when The Killers recognized that the planned Imploding the Mirage world tour would have to be postponed.
-Although The Killers briefly considered using some of the songs left over from Imploding the Mirage to start their next album, they instead chose to embrace the idea of a concept record based on Brandon Flowers's childhood.
+Pressure Machine originated during the early months of the COVID-19 pandemic when the Killers recognized that the planned Imploding the Mirage Tour would have to be postponed.
+Although the Killers briefly considered using some of the songs left over from Imploding the Mirage to start their next album, they instead chose to embrace the idea of a concept record based on Brandon Flowers's childhood.
 Drummer Ronnie Vannucci Jr. described the choice by saying “But the sky was falling and we were hit with this emotion – especially Brandon.
 We wanted to do something following that feeling.
 I remember him saying, ‘Follow me down this road’.
 We put those songs to the side and embarked on something new and fresh.
 That’s what became ‘Pressure Machine’.”
 Dave Keuning rejoined the band in studio after having completed his own solo album A Mild Case of Everything, released in June 2021.